-Hong Kong protesters on the march after plea to colonial power UK
+Hong Kong protesters march after call on UK to keep China in check

 But it was not immediately clear what Britain could or would want to do to defend that position.
 It is pinning its hopes on closer trade and investment cooperation with China, which since 1997 has risen to become the world’s second-largest economy, after it leaves the European Union at the end of next month.

-Additional reporting by Twinnie Siu, Alun John, Jessie Pang and Farah Master; Writing by Nick Macfie; Editing by Robert Birsel and Himani Sarkar
+Additional reporting by Twinnie Siu, Alun John, Jessie Pang, Jorge Silva and Farah Master; Writing by Nick Macfie; Editing by Robert Birsel and Himani Sarkar